 For the washer, turn off the water hook-up, unhook the hoses, and unplug the washer and drain hose.
 Be careful of excess water.
 For the dryer, remove the metallic hose, unplug the dryer (electric), or turn off the gas then remove the hose (gas).
 If you have a front load washer, then you will need to use transit bolts in order to lock the washer for damage-free movement.
 If you do not have these bolts from when you purchased the appliance, ask your mover to bring in an expert to prepare the washer for the move.

 The pendulum and weights must be detached from the clock before it can be moved.
 Additionally, we highly recommend crating this fragile piece before moving in order to avoid damage.
-Because grandfather clocks are so complex, it’s probably best to ask your moving company to bring in a clock expert to prep the timepiece, but you can learn the steps here.
+Because grandfather clocks are so complex, it’s probably best to ask your moving company to bring in a clock expert to prep the timepiece, but you can also learn how to move your grandfather clock yourself.

 Your waterbed should be completely drained, the heater should be unhooked, and the mattress should be properly rolled or folded before moving.
 Then, disassemble your bed.
-You can learn more about relocating waterbeds here.
+Read about how to drain and move or store your waterbed.

 Only the bravest would attempt to move a piano without professional help.
 Fortunately, our vanline is the official mover of Steinway and Sons, so we’re experts!
-We wrote a guide to piano moving, which you can find here.
-Again, we highly recommend hiring movers, but you can learn more about how piano moving is done here.
+Check out our essential guide to piano moving.
+Again, we highly recommend hiring movers, but you can learn more about how piano moving is done on your own.